CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-A practical, code-heavy skill with strong executable examples and decent organization.
-Its main weaknesses are mild verbosity, lack of validation checkpoints around batch operations, and a monolithic single-file structure with no progressive disclosure into bundle files.
+The content is highly actionable and concise with executable TypeScript across four rate-limiting strategies.
+Its main weaknesses are the absence of validation checkpoints for the batch operation and a monolithic single-file structure with no progressive disclosure into bundle files.

 Suggestions